hspec/hspec/doc/running-specs.md

 main = hspec spec
 ```

-It is possible to customize how a spec is run by providing command-line flags.
+It is possible to customize how a spec is run by providing command-line options.
-You can get a list of supported flags by passing `--help` to your test driver:
+You can get a list of supported options by passing `--help` to your test driver:

 <pre>
 <kbd class="shell-input">runhaskell Spec.hs --help</kbd>